jon-harper/jon-harper.github.io/docs/abs/about.md

 </div>
 </div>

-ABS has several properties in the "Pros" list that are useful for manufacturers, particularly how easily it can be shaped and machined.
+ABS has numerous useful properties, particularly how easily it can be shaped and machined.
 ABS tolerates most everyday temperatures, though food safety and burning when exposed to open flame are both concerns.

 Because solvents are a problem, ABS is generally kept away from garages and kitchens.